M-SARIBHANIF/M-SARIBHANIF/README.md

 **Full-Stack & Odoo Developer**

 *I engineer features.
 Bugs are a side product — I'd never admit which ones are mine.*
 *Bent Odoo to my will.
-The ERP didn't have a choice, and neither I.*
+The ERP didn't have a choice, and neither Did I.*

 <br/>